 The Tax Code defines a taxable security service as any service for which a license is required under the Occupations Code Section 1702.101, Investigations Company License Required, or Section 1702.102, Security Services Contractor License Required; Scope of License.
-These licenses are administered by the Private Security Bureau of the Texas Department of Public Safety.
+These licenses are administered by an advisory committee for the Texas Department of Public Safety.

-Taxable security service providers must collect state and all applicable local sales tax on the total amount billed for the services provided unless they receive a properly completed resale or exemption certificate from the purchaser.
-The taxable sales price includes incidental expenses such as meals, lodging, car rental and insurance billed to the customer.
-For more information concerning local taxes, see Publication 94-105, Guidelines for Collecting Local Sales and Use Tax (PDF).
+If you provide a taxable security service, you must collect state and all applicable local sales tax on the total amount billed for your services unless you receive a resale or exemption certificate (PDF) from the purchaser.
+The taxable sales price includes expenses such as meals, lodging, car rental and insurance billed to the customer.
+For more information concerning local taxes, see Publication 94-105, Local Sales and Use Tax Collection – A Guide for Sellers.

-Sales and use tax is due on most materials, supplies and equipment used to provide a taxable security service.
-For example, a company monitoring alarm systems must pay tax on purchases of computer equipment used to provide their service.
+Sales and use tax is due on materials, supplies and equipment used to provide a taxable security service.
+For example, a company that monitors alarm systems must pay tax on purchases of computer equipment used to provide their service.

-A service provider can, however, give a resale certificate instead of paying tax on goods that are integral to performing the service and that are transferred to the care, custody and control of the customer as a part of the service.
-For example, if a taxable service provider copies the results of her investigation to a CD to give to her customer, she can buy the blank CD tax free with a resale certificate.
+You can give a resale certificate (PDF) instead of paying tax only on those goods whose care, custody and control are transferred to the customer as a part of the service.
+For example, if you copy the results of an investigation to a flash drive to give to your customer, you can buy the blank flash drive tax free with a resale certificate.

-A person providing nontaxable security services owes tax on all goods and services purchased to perform those services.
+If you provide nontaxable security services, you owe tax on all goods and services purchased to perform those services.

-If a taxable security service provider purchases taxable security services from a third-party vendor and resells those services to its customer, the service provider can give a resale certificate to the third party instead of paying tax and then collect tax from its customer on the total amount charged to your customer for the security service.
+If you purchase a security service from a third-party vendor and resell that service to your customer, you can give a resale certificate to the third-party service provider instead of paying tax.
+You will then collect tax on the total amount charged to your customer for the security service.